 A current gap in the development between technological products and the users is now being filled by a new discipline of interaction design.
-Bill Moggridge (2006) is one of the leaders in the field between industrial design and human computer interaction.
-Moggridge (2006) discusses that we are no longer designing hardware, or software but the interactions that we have with it, and the interactions that are created as a result.
-Within this new discipline many new design processes have had to be created the focus on people, and not technology.
-Thackara (2006) argues that we are living in an increasing complex world and that designers need to 'evolve from being the individual authors of objects, or building to being the facilitators of change among large groups of people' (pg 7).
+Moggridge (2006) is one of the leaders in the field between industrial design and human computer interaction.
+Moggridge (2006) discusses that we are no longer designing hardware, or software but the interactions that we have with it..
+Within this new discipline many new design methods have had to be created.
+These methods focus on people, and not just technology.
+Thackara (2006) argues that we are living in an increasing complex world and that designers need to "evolve from being the individual authors of objects, or building to being the facilitators of change among large groups of people" (pg 7).

 Jordon (2000) understands that consumers are becoming increasingly sophisticated and demanding.
 "Now that we can do anything, what will we do?"
 (Buxton 2007, p 418) in the creation of a product, consumers can still feel 'techno phobic' (Gilbert et al. 2003).
 Fisk et al. (2004) observed older consumers having a substantial semantic memory base but will only be willing to use technology if the benefits are clear to them.
-Mainly because many new technologies are too painful to adopt, or don't solve a users need or resolve the users 'crisis' (Coburn P. 2006).
+Mainly since many new technologies are too painful to adopt, or don't solve a users need or resolve the users 'crisis' (Coburn P. 2006).

 Bill Buxton (2007) proposes that it isn't just the product, but instead the overall experience of the product.
-While this looks at inputs and some basics human factors, his paper prototypes offer a low fidelity.
 Emotional design could add to this experience and is well documented by Jordan P.W (2006), Norman D.A (2004), Moggridge B (2006). and McDonagh D. et al. (2004).
-This collection of emotional design views were combined to create an "experience topology" ().
+This collection of emotional design views were combined to create an "experience topology" (Buccini et al. 2007).

 [IMAGE: Buccini.
-M et al 2007 P. 501 - Re-Drawn by Ben Arent]
+M et al. 2007 P. 501 - Re-Drawn by Ben Arent]

 This extends products into all of the aspects of its experiences and Buccini.
-M et al. 2007 created six experience categories from the user's interaction with the product.
+M et al. (2007) created six experience categories.